Skip to content

 One of the most important things to remember is that Japanese maples do not like wet feet.
 This means that heavily boggy areas will need raised beds that allow drainage for the Japanese maple roots.
 This can simply be done by raising the area where you will be planting the Japanese maple with more soil.

-The hole should be dug 1.5 times bigger than than container the Japanese maple is in.
+The hole should be dug 1.5 times bigger than the container the Japanese maple is in.
 This extra size is primarily to loosen the soil for the roots of your Japanese maple which will allow for it to get established quicker.
 Take the Japanese maple out of the container and place it in the hole.
 The main thing to remember when planting a Japanese maple is that it should be planted level with where the soil level was in the container.
 This is important as Japanese maples planted too deeply do not perform well in the landscape.
 This means that you will have to put part of the soil that you already dug back into the hole before planting.

 People often ask where or not they should condition their soil for the Japanese maple.
 For the most part, you shouldn't.
 Japanese maples can do well in both sandy soils and clay soils.
 When you amend the soil they have to get established in your amendments and then get established in the exterior soil.